open-telemetry/opentelemetry-go-instrumentation/CONTRIBUTING.md

 **NOTE**: We are currently **not** accepting PRs to add new instrumentation probes.
 A new [instrumentation probe API] is being designed.
-To avoid excessive curn and development burden, we will not be accepting new instrumentation probes until that API is completed.
+To avoid excessive churn and development burden, we will not be accepting new instrumentation probes until that API is completed.

 [instrumentation API]: https://github.com/open-telemetry/opentelemetry-go-instrumentation/issues/1105